Perturbing Isoradial Triangulations: Introduction

-The calculations of the first and second order variations of the log-determinant for the Beltrami-Laplace operator, the K\"ahler operator, and the conformal Laplacian are undertaken Section \ref{sCalculations}.
+The calculations of the first and second order variations of the log-determinant for the Beltrami-Laplace operator, the K\"ahler operator, and the conformal Laplacian are undertaken in Section \ref{sCalculations}.
 The first order variation formulae are entirely local, i.e. expressed as sums of weights of edges.
 The second order variations, on the other hand, involve long-range effects of the critical Green's function $\Delta_\mathrm{cr}^{-1}$ associated to pairs of distant vertices and, in principle, register aspects of the global geometry of the initial isoradial Delaunay graph $\uG_\mathrm{cr}$.

-In Propositions \ref{T1stVar} and \ref{T1stVarD} of Section \ref{subsection-first-order} we present first order variation formulas for the Beltrami-Laplace and K\"ahler operators which are valid uniformly for all isoradial Delaunay graphs.
-The first order formula for the conformal Laplacian incorporates an additional term which accounts for the effect made by chords in $\uG_{0^+}$ and is given in Proposition \ref{T1stVarC}.
-The second order formulae for the variation of the log-determinant of the Beltrami-Laplace and K\"ahler operators are calculated separately in Propositions \ref{ThDelta} and \ref{The3} of Section \ref{subsection-second-order} respectively; this is the content of Theorems \ref{discrete-theorem} and \ref{discrete-theorem-kahler}.
-In both cases, our approach relies on the asymptotics of the Green's function in Proposition \ref{Prop-SharpAsymptotics1} and Lemma \ref{lNGN} --- the latter makes use of the operator factorisations in Propositions \ref{PVarDelta} and \ref{PVarKahler} as well as a novel estimate presented in Lemma \ref{lnablabound}.
+In Propositions \ref{T1stVar} and \ref{T1stVarD} of Section \ref{subsection-first-order} we present formulae for the first order variations of the Beltrami-Laplace and K\"ahler operators which are valid uniformly for all isoradial Delaunay graphs.
+The first-order formula for the conformal Laplacian incorporates an additional term which accounts for the effect made by chords in $\uG_{0^+}$ and is given in Proposition \ref{T1stVarC}.
+The second order formulae for the variation of the log-determinant of the Beltrami-Laplace and K\"ahler operators are calculated separately in Propositions \ref{ThDelta} and \ref{The3} of Section \ref{subsection-second-order} respectively; this is the content of Theorem \ref{discrete-theorem}.
+In both cases, our approach relies on the asymptotics of the Green's function in Proposition \ref{Prop-SharpAsymptotics1} and Lemma \ref{lNGN}; the latter makes use of the operator factorisations in Propositions \ref{PVarDelta} and \ref{PVarKahler} as well as a novel estimate presented in Lemma \ref{lnablabound}.

-Formula \ref{finalOPElike-discrete} of Theorems \ref{discrete-theorem} and \ref{discrete-theorem-kahler} is not valid for the conformal Laplacian and it must be modified by defect terms which take into account the effect of chords in $\uG_{0^+}$.
+Formula \ref{finalOPElike-discrete} of Theorem \ref{discrete-theorem} is not valid for the conformal Laplacian and it must be modified by defect terms which take into account the effect of chords in $\uG_{0^+}$.
 See formulae \ref{chord2chord} and \ref{chord2edge}.
-We propose that this defect is indicative of a discrete curvature anomaly arising from the perturbation; this is examined in Section \ref{subsubsection-dipole}.
+We propose that these defects are indicative of a discrete curvature anomaly arising from the perturbation.
+This is examined in Section \ref{subsubsection-dipole}.